alexz-enwp/wikitools/README.md

   * Python 3+.
 Tested on 3.4.2
   * The requests package <http://docs.python-requests.org/en/latest/> is required.
-  * The wiki this is used for should be running at least MediaWiki version 1.13 and have the API enabled.
+  * Basic functionality should be possible in wikis as old as 1.13, but at least MediaWiki 1.21 is recommended.

 Installation
 ------------